unobatbayar/morse-code-translator/README.md

 </div>

 ## How to run
-Simply clone it, and type `java Main` on your terminal to run.
+Simply clone it, and type `java Main` on your terminal in the cloned directory to run.

     Welcome to Morse Code translator by Uno! (type ':wq' to exit) -> Start by entering text or morse: